jyggen/curl/readme.md

 * Fixed an issue with `Session::setOption()` no recursing arrays correctly.
 * Added 100% test coverage for `Session`.

+## Legacy Documentation

+*This documentation is for releases prior to 2.0 and may not be accurate.*

 ### Static Helpers

 This library was created with simplicity in mind, so in most cases you can use the static helpers in the `Curl` class.
 Each helper will return an array with two indexes: `data` and `info`. `data` will contain the response from your request and `info` anything that can normally be retrieved by `curl_getinfo()`.
 If multiple URLs are requested the helpers will return an array with a response array for each URL.